OpenVidu/openvidu.io-docs/docs/deployment/pro/upgrading.md

 - Deploy the OpenVidu Cloudformation template of the version you want.
 - If you have recordings stored in the master node, move recordings at`/opt/openvidu/recordings` to the new deployment.
 - If you have your app deployed next to OpenVidu, move your app to your new deployment.
 - Modify the file at `/opt/openvidu/.env` to have your previous configuration values.
-(Ignore parameters which starts with `AWS_`)
+(Ignore parameters which start with `AWS_`)

 However, if you don't want to deploy a new Cloudformation, you can follow the instruction from [Option 2: Update current deployment to 2.23.0](#option-2-update-current-deployment-to-2220), but you should know that the upgrading process may have some not contemplated issues if something in the Cloudformation template has changed between versions.